jackpal/jackpal.github.io/_posts/2022-06-05-cs-admissions-fall-2022.md

 Each of my kids was accepted at several schools.
 In deciding which school to attend, they considered the following, from most important to least important:

-1. Whether they were admitted to the CS department, and if not, what were the realistic chances of being admitted in the future.
+1. Whether they were directly admitted to the CS department, and if not, what were the realistic chances of being admitted in the future.
 2. The school's CS department ranking.
 3. The school's over-all academic ranking.
 4. Location relative to US tech hubs.
 5. Cost, including travel and housing.
 6. Quality of life.

-One child chose to attend the second-best school that accepted them because:
+One child chose to attend the second-best school that accepted them because the higher-ranked school:
-- The higher-ranked school did not curve grades.
+  -  did not curve grades.
      - Attending that school would have likely resulted in a lower GPA which could have made transferring to a different school, getting an internship, job, or attending graduate school more difficult.
-- The higher-ranked school was further from home.
+  - was further from home.
-- The higher-ranked school was further from tech hubs.
+  - was further from tech hubs.
-- The higher-ranked school was in a rural area.
+  - was in a rural area.

 ## CS vs. CS-adjacent degrees

 Two of my kids had to decide between a CS degree at a less desirable school vs. a non-CS degree at a more desirable school.

 Many schools with over-subscribed CS departments offer a variety of CS-adjacent degrees, such as Math, Electrical Engineering, Human Computer Interaction, and Data Science.
-Some of these CS-adjacent degrees allow you to take beginning CS department courses, providing you a basic CS education.
+Some of these CS-adjacent degrees allow you to take beginning CS department courses, providing you with a basic CS education.

 We spent a lot of time considering the pros and cons.